 With slightly less body and acidity than its cousin Kenya AA coffee, Tanzania Kilimanjaro coffee still exhibits a very fine body and brightness along with an exquisite balance and a zesty, clean tasting cup.

 Kilimanjaro coffee is also a bit milder than Kenya coffee and often presents a smooth, velvety texture with hints of black currant.
-Aggressively flavorful, Kilimanjaro coffee shows many of the positive qualities of good Kenya coffee and is truly one of the world’s top premium gourmet coffees.
+Aggressively flavorful, Kilimanjaro coffee shows many of the positive qualities of good Kenya coffee and is truly one of the world’s top premium coffees.

 Kilimanjaro Coffee Review: Origin Flavors

 Farmed on the volcanic slopes of the continent of Africa’s highest mountain in northeastern Tanzania, Kilimanjaro coffee exhibits distinct origin tasting flavors along with a lovely body and shining acidity that have given it a reputation as one of Africa’s best coffees.